The Science of Influence: Why Some Voices Naturally Rise (And Why That's Good for Your Business)

 The research draws a critical distinction between two forms of hierarchy: dominance and prestige.

-This is the psychology that makes culture possible.
-We copy the successful hunter, seek out the skilled craftsperson, and listen to the leader with a track record of good decisions.
+This is the mechanism through which knowledge spreads.
+We copy the top-performing operator, seek out the trusted advisor, and listen to the leader with a track record of good decisions.
 It's a system designed to efficiently spread valuable knowledge and capability throughout a group.

 The Model: How Prestige Creates Unequal Influence